-Method of Sale
+Method of Sale for Publically Offered Debt

-Unless otherwise justified and deemed necessary to use a competitive bid to minimize the costs and risks of the District's bond issue, the issuance and sale of all fixed rate District debt shall be achieved by negotiated bid.
+Unless otherwise justified and deemed necessary to use a competitive bid to minimize the costs and risks of the District's bond issue, the issuance and sale of all fixed rate District debt shall be achieved by negotiated bid

 Competitive Bid Method - When necessary to minimize the costs and risks of any District borrowing, the Director of Administrative Services may submit to the Board a request to sell bonds on a competitive basis.
-Such bids may take the form of hand-delivered or electronically transmitted offers to purchase the bonds.
+Such bids may take the form of hand- delivered or electronically transmitted offers to purchase the bonds.
 Any competitive sale of District debt will require approval of the Board.
 District debt issued on a competitive bid basis will be sold to the bidder proposing the lowest true interest cost to the District provided the bid conforms to the official notice of sale.

 Negotiated Bid Method - A negotiated bond issue will provide for the sale of debt by negotiating the terms and conditions of the sale, including price, interest rates, credit facilities, underwriter or remarketing fees, and commissions.
+The Board will provide specific parameters (not-to-exceed amounts for principal, true interest cost and underwriting compensation) for the pre-approval of the negotiated sale of debt by Resolution.
+The final terms of the negotiated bond issue will be reported to the Board upon completion of the transaction.
 Examples of such sales include: